samarthssinghal/nasa-hunt-for-exoplanet/docs/FeatureCleanup.md

   - FALSE POSITIVE
   - REFUTED

+## Training Data
+- We will only keep CONFIRMED and CANDIDATE as positive samples in KOI
+- We will only keep PC, CP, KP as positive samples in TO
+- Based on the paper "Assessment of Ensemble-Based Machine Learning Algorithms for Exoplanet Identification" Transform dispositions:
+    - CONFIRMED, CP, KP : 0
+    - CANDIDATE, PC : 1

 # Feature Selection

 * in the k2 dataset , 'insolation_flux', 'equilibrium_temp' are mostly None, so we will remove them from all datasets